touchlab/KMMBridge/README.md

 KMMBridge is a set of Gradle tooling that facilitates publishing and consuming pre-built KMM (Kotlin Multiplatform Mobile) Xcode Framework binaries.

-The modules can be published to various back ends, public or private, and (currently) consumed by either Cocoapods or Swift Package Manager.
+The modules can be published to various back ends, public or private, and (currently) consumed by either CocoaPods or Swift Package Manager.

 ## Who is this for?